microsoft/atlas-design/site/src/components/form.md

 Form control elements are wrapped with a `.field-section` container.

-`.field-section-note` is placed after the element for form validation messages.
+`.field-section-message` is placed after the element for form validation messages.

 ```html
 <div class="field">